 Intervals

-An interval defined by a pair {a-, a+}, that represent a starting a- and ending a+ values on a discrete linear infinite domain D. Interval is a convex set that contains all elements between a- and a+.
+An interval is defined by two points {a-, a+}, representing its start and end on a linear domain D. An interval is a convex set that contains all elements between a- and a+.

 domain.svg

-For each element of the domain D, there is only one successor and predecessor and no other elements in-between.
+For each element of the domain D, there is only one successor and predecessor, with no other elements in-between.

 A pair {a-, a+} ∈ D × D corresponds to a point on a two-dimensional plane.

-Given successor, succ() and predecessor, pred() functions that allow to get the next and the previous element, we can define different types of intervals as closed intervals:
+Using the successor, succ(), and predecessor, pred() functions to get the next and previous elements, we define different types of intervals:

-We consider an interval to be in a canonical form when it is represented as a closed interval.
+We consider an interval to be in canonical form when represented as a closed interval.

 Classification

 A pair {a-, a+} represents a non-empty interval if a- ≤ a+; otherwise, the interval is empty.
-If left boundary a- is equal to the right boundary, a+ (consists of a single value only), we call it as a degenerate interval or a point.
-A non-empty interval is proper if left boundary is less than the right boundary a- < a+.
+If the left boundary a- is equal to the right boundary a+, forming a single value, it is called a degenerate interval or point.
+A non-empty interval is proper if a- < a+.

-On the diagram above, proper intervals represented as points above the line a+ = a-, point intervals are located on the line a+ = a- and all empty intervals are below the line a+ = a-.
+On the diagram above, proper intervals are represented as points above the line a+ = a-, point intervals lie on the line a+ = a-, and empty intervals are below the line.

 Creation

-To create an interval one of the factory methods can be used:
+To create an interval, use one of the factory methods:

 import com.github.gchudnov.mtg.*